LifesLight/CMancala/README.md

 ### Overview

 CMancala is a powerful Mancala solver and analyzer.
-You can play against (effectively unbeatable) AI agents.
+You can play against (effectively unbeatable) AI's.

 ### Rules